Microsoft releases new Windows 10 preview with gaming, privacy, graphics, Eye Control, and Bluetooth improvements

 Eye Control, which is still in preview, has received a slew of improvements.
 It’s now easier to scroll content, like email and websites.
 The launchpad has gained direct left click, direct right click, Start, Timeline, Settings, device calibration, and a Pause button.
 Separately, the Narrator can now be used in safe mode.

-Windows 10 now lets users to start pairing and connecting supported devices in a single click.
+Windows 10 now lets users start pairing and connecting supported devices in a single click.
 When these devices are ready to pair and detected to be in range, Windows 10 will show a notification to let you start the pairing process.
 The Surface Precision Mouse is the first device to support the functionality.

 Edge’s full screen mode now lets you access the address bar and navigate to other sites, add a site as a favorite, and so on.
 To access these, hover your mouse at the top of the screen or drag a finger down from the top of the screen.
 You can also now print webpages without ads and unnecessary clutter from the web.

-The Touch Keyboard now supports multilingual text support, meaning you no longer have to manually switch languages and predictions will show up from multiple languages.
+The Touch Keyboard now supports multilingual text support, meaning that you no longer have to manually switch languages and predictions will show up from multiple languages.
 Windows 10 currently supports up to three Latin script languages for multilingual text predictions.
 Text Prediction support is also now available for 26 more languages.

 This desktop build includes the following general bug fixes and improvements: